matrix-org/sygnal/CONTRIBUTING.md

 tox -e check_types
 ```

-**Note that the script does not just test/check, but also reformats code, so you
-may wish to ensure any new code is committed first**.

 These commands will consider the paths and files related to the project (i.e.
 everything in `sygnal/` and in `tests/` as well as the `setup.py` file).